Cece0207/Source/Weekly Reports/Coston Week of 07-15-2022.md

                           peak_mjd_calculated.append(np.sum(mjd * snrs) / np.sum(snrs))
                       return peak_mjd_calculated

-The second of which is data_cuts.py.
+The second of which is [https://github.com/helenqu/scone/blob/main/legacy/data_cuts.py](data_cuts.py).
 Again the original code can be seen by following the hyperlink however since this has a larger amount of code on a few piece of my edits are included here.
-This rest can be seen within this Google collab notebook.
+This rest can be seen within this [https://colab.research.google.com/drive/168kuI2K3JW9dZl8bdToQi2DrlMQ96ujE#scrollTo=yC3WqsGrVUco](Google collab notebook).
 Above is calculate_peakmjd function.
 This function along with the function Willow and I created last week strive to achieve the same goal.
 However they do it slightly differently.
 The only error I had to fix within the SCONE code is the formatting of the sn_data.
 The way